What causes backflow preventer

 The most common types of backflow preventers are reduced pressure zone (RPZ) assemblies, double check valve assemblies, and atmospheric vacuum breakers.

-Backflow preventers typically need to be tested annually by a certified professional to ensure they are functioning properly.
+Backflow preventers typically need to be tested annually by a certified backflow tester to ensure they are working properly and protecting the water supply.

 Connect with certified professionals in your area